BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 ---

-Now you have Mambaforge installed, know how to work with conda environments and know about some very important packages.
+Now you have Miniforge installed, know how to work with conda environments and know about some very important packages.
 Have fun starting your own Bio-image Analysis project! 👍

 ---